microsoft/onnxruntime/docs/onnxruntime_extensions.md

 You could even manually edit the **required_operators.config** if you know the custom operators required and don't want to build the shared library.

 ### Build and Disable Exceptions
 You could add argument `--disable_exceptions` to disable exceptions in both onnxruntime and onnxruntime-extensions.
-However, if the custom operators you used in onnxruntime-extensions (such as BlingFireTokenizer) use c++ exceptions, then you cannot disable it.
+However, if the custom operators you used in onnxruntime-extensions (such as BlingFireTokenizer) use c++ exceptions, then you will also need to add argument `--enable_wasm_exception_throwing_override` to enable **Emscripten** link in exception throwing support library.

 ## E2E Example using Custom Operators
 A common NLP task would probably contain several steps, including pre-processing, DL model and post-processing.
 It would be very efficient and productive to convert the pre/post processing code snippets into ONNX model since ONNX graph is actually a computation graph, and it can represent the most programming code, theoretically.